sntnjerry/SanatanTime/README.md

 - **Case 2: 1st hour is greater than 2nd hour**

-    In this case, since the day has started less than an hour ago, hence we will use this formula which is as follows:
+    In this case, since the new day has already started according to Current Time System, hence we will use this formula which is as follows:

-    **minutes_from_day_start = current_minutes - sun_rise_minutes**

-    Basically, these are the minutes passed after sun rise in sun_rise_hour.
+    **hours_difference = 24 - (1st hour - 2nd hour)**

+    - The expression **(1st hour - 2nd hour)** gives the number of hours remaining before the number of hours between 1st hour and 2nd hour is exactly equal to 24 hours (1 Day).

+    For eg. if 1st time is 3:30 AM and 2nd time is 1:30 AM, then:

+    - 1st hour = 3
+    - 2nd hour = 1

+    Hence, hours_difference = 24 - (3 - 1) = 24 - 2 = 22 hours.

 ## Installation